ctevans/Databases-in-the-Physical-Layer/README.md

     [SCRIPT] thisIsTheSortCommand: Sorts and removes duplicates within files produced by p2.py

     [PYTHON] loadIntoDatabase.py: The file that takes the sorted files from thisIsTheSortCommand and puts them into the database.

+Languages used:

+    Python 3.X: Carried the bulk of the workload in this project.

+    Shell Script: Used to provide a gentle and easy-to-use way to provide a bridge between python programs